Race in Medicine: Letting 'Health Justice' Get in the Way of a Good Algorithm

 By Chuck Dinerstein, MD, MBA — Sep 15, 2024

-In a world where we're 99.5% genetically identical, somehow skin color still decides who gets a spot on the kidney transplant list—because why fix something that's clearly broken?
+In a world where we're 99.5% genetically identical, somehow skin color still decides who gets a spot on the kidney transplant list.
+(Because why fix something when it's clearly broken?)
 My conversation with Dr. Kevin Pho, discussing "Medicine’s Struggle with Genetic and Social Realities."

 Generated by AI